MichaelCurrin/url-manager/README.md

 # URL Manager
 > Centralize, view, edit, label and organize collections of your favorite URLs

+A meta bookmark manager to rule them all.

 ## About

 The aim is to help you create and find your URL more efficiently and within a personalised structure.
 The result is a tool for you to import browser bookmark-related URL data from various sources and manage them in a single structured, easy-to-search data source.